PacktPublishing/Kubernetes-and-Docker-The-Complete-Guide/README.md

 # Kubernetes and Docker: An Enterprise Guide, published by Packt

+Note:  Not all Chapters have code in the repo.
+Chapters 2, 3, and 5 do not have any exercises and therefore, you will not find any code or scripts in the repo for those chapters.

 Updated information and book errata can be found in the repo wiki https://github.com/PacktPublishing/Kubernetes-and-Docker-The-Complete-Guide/wiki/_new

 Welcome to the repository for the Packt book, Kubernetes and Docker: An Enterprise Guide by Scott Surovich and Marc Boorshtein.